 Magazines, web and print

 - Rails to Trails Magazine, The Road to a Thousand Wonders.
 Fall 2013.
 The wonderful article describes our great trails and an amazing collaborative effort of groups and individuals across the community to create this valuable local resource.
-It provides an account of how use of the trails is driving increased demand for better bikeways and pedestrian access for getting around on the streets in our cities.

 - American Trails Magazine, Shasta Living Streets supports community values and health.
 Summer 2011.